PatSunter/credo/doc/examples/run-systest-scons.rst

 The test commands will also save an XML file, for parsing by the likes of Bitten, summarising the results of the test suite run.
-These are saved in the "testLogs" subdirectory.
-For example, after running the lowres suite above, the testLogs directory will contain a file `testLogs/lowresSuiteSummary.xml`.
+These are saved in the "testLogs" subdirectory, in sub-directories based on the name of the target you ran.
+For example, after running the lowres suite above, the testLogs directory will contain a directory `testLogs/check-lowres`, which would contain a suite record file `Underworld-RegressionTests-lowres.xml`.
+The format of these files is designed to be compatible with parsers that can read results of the Python unittest XML reporting extensions.

 Running a single test suite via SCons
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^